Fapannen/Thesis-EfficientDet/thesis/README.md

    (In my case by sourcing a configuration file)
    (Skip if building for general-purpose desktop computer)
 3) Build Tensorflow Lite static library `libtensorflow-lite.a` with Cross Compile settings
+   * (I have provided one I built for my desktop computer, but I am not sure whether it will work for other computers, too.
+I recommend trying with prebuilt one and otherwise building your own)
    * Clone tensorflow repository, e.g. `https://github.com/tensorflow/tensorflow.git`
    * Install bazel build tool (https://docs.bazel.build/versions/master/install-ubuntu.html)
    * Install flatbuffers (https://stackoverflow.com/questions/55394537/how-to-install-flatc-and-flatbuffers-on-linux-ubuntu)